savonet/liquidsoap/doc/content/migrating.md

 - When an error occurs, in which case the `error` argument is present
 - As the stream is playing unless a reopen is already scheduled, in which case both `metadata` and `error` arguments are `null`

-Each time that the callback is executed, if it returns a positive floating value, then a reload is scheduled after that value (in seconds) has elapsed.
+Each time that the callback is executed, if it returns a positive `float` number, then a reload is scheduled after that value (in seconds) has passed.

 For instance, to reload after `2.` seconds on errors and immediately on `metadata` but never otherwise, you can do: